m-abdelwahab/build-smarter-chatbots-workshop/README.md

 ## Workshop outline

 1. Exercise #0: Set up your project and development environment
-2. Concept Overview: Understanding Large Language Models (LLMs)
+2. Concept Overview: What are Large Language Models (LLMs)
 3. Exercise #1: Add AI capabilities to your chatbot
 4. Concept Overview: Exploring Retrieval-Augmented Generation (RAG)
 5. Exercise #2: Use Postgres as a vector store